 Products that we use or buy should be safe.
 After all, many of them are marketed that way, and often without any warning of the potential dangers.
-However, there are certain issues that can arise with a wide array of products that could cause not only serious injuries, but a wrongful death.
+However, there are certain issues that can arise with a wide array of products that could cause not only serious injuries but death.

 Product defects can come in a number of forms, and it’s important to recognize the seriousness of these potential issues.
 In some cases, product defects can in fact be fatal, and the family of the deceased can hold manufacturers accountable for their oversight and lack of safety for consumers.